storyblok/field-type-examples/tags/README.md

 yarn deploy
 ```

-4. `yarn deploy` will ask you for the place this plugin should be added (my plugin or Partner Portal) and also for its name.
-Please provide them.
+4. `yarn deploy` will ask you for the plugin's name and also the place this plugin should be added (My Plugins or Partner Portal).
+Please provide them in order to continue.

 5. Once the deploy is done successfully, you can continue its usage following the "Set up" section right below.